Chapter 10: Disgust

 Physiological Changes According to the Type of Disgust (Kreibig, 2010)

 |Type of Disgust||Examples of Elicitors||Physiological Change|

 SNS Activation or PNS Deactivation

 |Body Envelope Violations||Mutilation, injury, blood, injections||PNS Deactivation

 Down arrow = decrease

 Up and down arrow = increase or decrease depending on study

 Another study investigated the changes in physiology for physical disgust (including core, animal-nature, and interpersonal) compared to moral disgust.
 Using audio clips (Ottaviani et al., 2013), researchers elicited physical or moral disgust in participants.
 Moral disgust caused an increase in heart rate while physical disgust did not.
 Physical disgust caused an increase in HRV and demonstrated other physiological indicators of parasympathetic activation, while moral disgust did not.
-Taken together, these physiological changes suggest physical disgust activated the PNS system, whereas moral disgust deactivated the PNS system and activated the SNS system.
+Taken together, these physiological changes suggest physical disgust activated the PNS, whereas moral disgust deactivated the PNS and activated the SNS.